Paruhdoks/cs124/docs/design.md

 Instead of words, we decided to use icons to represent each function in order to reduce visual clutter (and avoid arguments about whether "incomplete" or "uncompleted" is a better word to use).
 We chose our icons based on representative images for each function: A trash can for delete, a pencil for edit, a plus sign for add, etc. Some of the other buttons were a little more complicated: for "show uncompleted," we went with an icon of an eye and an unchecked box, and for "delete completed," we created an icon of a trash can with a checked box.
 Additionally, the "toggled" version of "show uncompleted" changes to an icon of an eye with two boxes - one checked and one unchecked - to represent that pressing it again will show all tasks, completed and uncompleted.

-Consistent with many other mobile-based applications, we placed our  three main functions (delete copmleted, new task, and show uncompleted) in a menu bar across the bottom of the screen.
+Consistent with many other mobile-based applications, we placed our  three main functions (delete completed, new task, and show uncompleted) in a menu bar across the bottom of the screen.
 Individual tasks appear above this menu, with their individual options (check, delete, and edit) located beside them.
 Each task's options are thus associated with a single task to avoid confusion with the overall main functions.

 When the list is empty, we chose to put explanatory text on the screen in the task area, prompting users to use the "plus" icon to add a task to the list.
 We did this to reduce user confusion surrounding the concerningly empty screen.